-Botulism is transmitted through improperly canned foods, garlic stored in oil, vacuum-packed and other tightly wrapped food.
+Botulism is transmitted through improperly canned foods, vegetables picked using pickling lime, garlic stored in oil, vacuum-packed and other tightly wrapped food.
 The common thread here is that these are all storage methods where there is no oxygen.
 If you see a can of food that is bulging, that is a sign of botulism contamination.

 Uncured or nitrate-free meats are also a potential source of Clostridium botulinum since sodium nitrate kills the bacteria.
 Another possible source of botulism poisoning can be foods prepared sous vide, which involves sealing the food in plastic and then poaching it.
 The plastic bag creates an oxygen-free environment in which the botulism bacteria can grow.

 In addition to improperly canned foods and such, as described above, botulism can grow in foods you might not think of.
 For instance, a baked potato is not something you might think of as hazardous food.
 But a potato is airtight, which is why we need to poke holes in it before baking it.